compsecmonkey/Reading-List/README.md

 ## Fun

+* The Fifty-Year Mission: The Next 25 Years: From the Next Generation to J. J. Abrams ➖ Edward Gross, Mark A. Altman
 * Star Wars: The Rising Storm (The High Republic) ➖ Cavan Scott
 * Dooku: Jedi Lost ➖ Cavan Scott
 * Resistance Reborn ➖ Rebecca Roanhorse